Traffic Impact Study January 2007Willow Creek Subdivision Kalispell, Montana

 signalized.
 The only way to fix the problem would be restricting left -turn movements at the

-intersection or creating a grade separated left-tum.
+intersection or creating a grade separated left -turn.

-H .
-MITIGATION SCHEDULE
+H. MITIGATION SCHEDULE

 ATS reviewed the build -out schedule to predict when the various mitigation measures would be